AlessioBarsi/laravel-construction-site-manager/readme.md

 * Your account details can be changed from your user profile page, which can be accessed from the home screen
 * Other users can be given admin permissions at `/users` page
 * You can add a new construction site at `/sites`
-* Click the site details button in `/sites` to view the relative details page in order to assign workers
+* Click the site details button in `/sites` to view the relative details page in order to assign workers to it
 * New reports can be easily submitted from the home page

 Start managing your construction projects efficiently!